CPK Insurance

 How to Save on Commercial Auto Insurance

 The most practical ways to manage commercial auto insurance cost in Montana are tied to driver behavior, vehicle selection, and how you structure the policy.
 Clean driver records matter because speeding, weather-related crashes, and impaired driving are major causes of Montana accidents, and insurers price for those risks.
 A fleet safety program can help, especially if your vehicles travel between Helena, Billings, and rural counties where winter storms and long driving distances raise exposure.
 Telematics, GPS tracking, and dash cameras may help document driving behavior and support better pricing discussions with carriers.
 Higher deductibles can reduce premium, but only if your business can handle the out-of-pocket amount after a vehicle accident or comprehensive loss.
-Bundling commercial auto with other business policies can also help; the product data notes that multi-policy discounts may run 10-20% through the same carrier, though actual savings vary.
+Bundling commercial auto with other business policies can also help, and multi-policy discounts may be available through the same carrier, though actual savings vary.
 Compare quotes from multiple insurers because Montana’s market includes 240 active companies, and underwriting can differ by vehicle type, mileage, and business use.
 If you run a mixed fleet, separate higher-risk vehicles from lower-risk ones where possible so you can see how each unit affects the total.
 Keep annual mileage and operating radius accurate, because overestimating or underestimating those numbers can distort premium.
 For businesses that use employee personal vehicles, confirm whether hired and non-owned auto coverage is enough instead of paying for broader coverage than you need.

 Our Recommendation for Montana